proddata/crate/docs/config/cluster.rst

   | *Runtime:*  ``yes``

   Defines the timeout for internal requests made as part of the :ref:`recovery
-  <glossary-shard-recovery>` that are expected to take a long time.
+  <gloss-shard-recovery>` that are expected to take a long time.
 Defaults to
   twice :ref:`internal_action_timeout
   <indices.recovery.internal_action_timeout>`.